 The Committee adjourned at 6:30 p.m. and reconvened August 14 at 8:00 a.m.

 The Committee continued to discuss the TCMA Annual Conference.

-The Committee decided to provide a dolphin cruise for early arrivals, Welcome Reception at the Birding and Nature Center; Friday youth outing to Brownsville museum and zoo; Friday night family event at Schlitterbahn, Sunday morning brunch and 2017 Host at Schlitterbahn at the conclusion of the conference.
+The Committee decided to provide a dolphin cruise for early arrivals, Welcome Reception at the Birding and Nature Center, Friday youth outing to Brownsville museum and zoo, Friday night family event at Schlitterbahn, Sunday morning brunch and 2017 Annual Conference host city at Schlitterbahn at the conclusion of the conference.

 Stephanie Russell and Dinorah Sanchez will coordinate the Assistants’ Pre-Conference Session and Reception.

 Stephanie will send a list of emerging leaders to Karen and Kim.
 Emerging leaders and scholarship recipients will be asked to moderate the concurrent sessions.